fluid-project/infusion-docs/src/documents/tutorial-gettingStartedWithInfusion/RendererComponents.md

 ```

 This rule states that the value held in the model field `amount` will be multiplied by the value held in `currentSelection` and the result placed in `result`.

-Note that within the model transformation document itself we need to use fully-qualified IoC expressions of the form `{that}.model.amount` etc. in order to avoid ambiguity with referring directly to strings.
+<div class="infusion-docs-note"><strong>Note:</strong> that within the model transformation document itself we need to use fully-qualified IoC expressions of the form <code>{that}.model.amount</code> etc. in order to avoid ambiguity with referring directly to strings.
-Outside the transformation rule we can use short-form references to the current component's model fields such as `result` - although note that we would have had to have used the long forms here too if we had wanted to refer to a model held by a different component.
+Outside the transformation rule we can use short-form references to the current component's model fields such as <code>result</code> - although the long forms are required here too, if we want to refer to a model held by a different component.</div>

 Putting it all together, you have the following: